 Further information on the Rhine Cycle Route

-The best maps are produced by Esterbauer Bikeline who produce cycling maps at 1:75K covering Alsace in three sheets: Alsace South, Central Alsace and Alsace North.
+Great maps are produced by Esterbauer Bikeline who produce cycling maps at 1:75K covering Alsace in three sheets: Alsace South, Central Alsace and Alsace North.
+See this excellent website for a full range of maps.

 Mike Wells is an author of walking and cycling guides, including the Cicerone guide to The Rhine Cycle Route.
 He has walked long-distance footpaths for 25 years, including sections of France's Grande Randonnée.
 He has been a keen cyclist for over 20 years, cycling long-distance routes such as Lon Las Cymru in Wales, the C2C route across northern England, the Camino and Ruta de la Plata to Santiago de la Compostela, and a circumnavigation of Iceland.